 Aside from the great outdoors and quaint villages, there is a large number of attractions in Nova Scotia.
 Here is just a small selection:-

-Below is a selection of our 2022, 2023 holidays including Nova Scotia
+Below is a selection of our 2024 ,2025 Canada holidays including Nova Scotia

 Below are a small selection of the cities and towns we can include on your Canada holiday.